helium/HIP/0023-decouple-consensus-from-gateways.md

 # Stakeholders

-All current and future hotspot owners will be affected by this change.
+All current and future Hotspot owners will be affected by this change.
 Miner owners will be given a new option to opt-in to stake & participate in CG for a marginal staking fee (opted-out by default).

 There will also be a new class or "role" of operator created -- validator pools/nodes.
 These